 Wind tunnel tests with a flying helmet containing active noise reduction earmuffs demonstrated that noise levels as low as 70 dB(A) at 80 km/h and 80 dB(A) at 115 km/h were achievable at the ear.
 Similar systems within a motorcyclist’s helmet suggest that this potential will not be realised unless the earmuffs are well isolated from the helmet shell and liner.
 Another method of achieving similarly low levels is to wear good earplugs.
 Many police forces in the UK are now providing these for their motorcyclists.

 If you ride a motorcycle and your hearing sounds muffled afterwards, or if your ears ring, then you are suffering temporary hearing damage, which, if repeated regularly, may become permanent hearing damage.
 We recommend you consider wearing earplugs under the helmet.
 Because the earplugs reduce the noise, you may seem to be travelling more slowly, so take extra care to check your speed until you get used to the earplugs.

 We have also measured the noise exposures of motorcycle patrols for one of the motorist breakdown rescue services.
-The measurements were carried out during the motorcyclists' normal duties to determine whether their full-day noise exposures were below the limits of the UK Noise at Work Regulations.
+The measurements were carried out during the motorcyclists’ normal duties to determine whether their full-day noise exposures were below the limits of the UK regulations.